-Other books by this author that I've reviewed include Undone, Unknown, Ghost Town, Rachel Caine, Bite Club, Dark and Stormy Knights, Devil's Bargain, Last Breath, Unseen, Hex Appeal, Unbroken, Black Dawn, Working Stiff, Two Weeks' Notice, Bitter Blood, Kiss of Death, Fall of Night, Daylighters, Kicking It, Prince of Shadows, Ink and Bone, Paper and Fire.
+Other books by this author include Undone, Unknown, Ghost Town, Rachel Caine, Bite Club, Dark and Stormy Knights, Devil's Bargain, Last Breath, Unseen, Hex Appeal, Unbroken, Black Dawn, Working Stiff, Two Weeks' Notice, Bitter Blood, Kiss of Death, Fall of Night, Daylighters, Kicking It, Prince of Shadows, Ink and Bone, Paper and Fire

 Second in the Red Letter Days suspense series involving psychics manipulating the future and using the private investigating firm of Callender and Garza to affect the changes in Kansas City.

 This is just plain scary.
 Two rival corporations playing power games using leads “seen” by their pet psychics.
 The original plan was to tweak what the psychics saw to ensure a favorable outcome.
 Instead, what their original psychic came to realize was that tweaking simply made things worse.
 Personally, I’m with Lucia and Jazz — it’s just plain wrong to destroy peoples’ lives to suit your whims.

 In Devil’s Due, there is a constant yo-yoing of distrust between Borden and Jazz; Jazz, Garza, and McCarthy; and, especially with Ivanovich and Simms.
 It’s almost too much to try and figure out at any given moment who is on whose side.
 Then there’s the end that really throws everything off.